 - Didn’t God create lions and other animals to eat meat?

 - Can humans become gods?

 - If God didn’t want us to eat meat, then why did he give us permission to do so in Genesis 9:3?

 - What does Paul mean when he says we are saved by grace through faith?

 - I don’t believe how I treat animals has any bearing on my salvation, so why should I care about them?

-- Animals kill each other, humans kill animals.
+- Animals kill each other and humans kill animals.
 It’s survival of the fittest.
-That’s just the way the world is, right?
+Isn’t that just the way the world is?

 - Is it more important to teach people about Jesus or to teach people about being vegan?

 - My family claims to be Christian, but they mock me for being vegan as they mercilessly torture and slaughter animals for pleasure.
 Can such heartless people really be doing God’s will?
 What should I do?